“THE MARTIN RULING” IN TENNESSEE GIVES THE OK TO HIDE LEGAL & FINANCIAL RECORDS

 Special to www.stopprobatefraud.com

-This is Part 3 in a series that details the big changes in Tennessee’s legal and accounting laws rising from the ruling of Judge James Martin III (shown left) in “The Little Case From Leiper’s Fork.”
+This is Part 3 in our “anatomy of fraud” series that details the big changes in Tennessee’s legal and accounting laws rising from “The Martin Ruling” delivered by Judge James Martin III (shown left).

 If you missed parts 1 and 2 you may read them here: